HTC vs. Spectrum

 HTC provides all the equipment you need for fiber or cable internet at no extra cost—just return the devices once you discontinue your service.

-Spectrum doesn’t charge a monthly fee to use its modem or gateway.
+Spectrum doesn’t charge a monthly fee to use its modem, gateway, or fiber ONT.
 But WiFi costs $5 per month whether you use Spectrum’s standalone router or access WiFi from the gateway.
 Spectrum’s WiFi Pods are $3 per unit per month, which can add up if you want whole-home coverage.

 HTC vs. Spectrum customer service

-We really can’t compare these two providers since HTC resides in South Carolina only and Spectrum is a national provider.
-Plus, HTC isn’t included in our annual customer satisfaction survey, so all we have to go on are customer reviews posted on Google.
-HTC has up to 143 reviews, and up to a 4.2 average, depending on the office you choose.
+We really can’t compare these two providers since HTC resides in South Carolina only, and Spectrum is a national provider.
+Plus, HTC isn’t included in our annual customer satisfaction survey, so all we have to go on are customer review scores posted on Google.
+That said, we get a 3.9 average out of five based on eight locations from Little River to Georgetown.

 Installation and setup